-In case you hadn’t noticed, scientific literature can be rather difficult to understand, and it’s getting worse.
-Let’s be honest, how many times have you read through an abstract, from something in your own field, and gone
+In case you hadn’t noticed, scientific literature can be rather difficult to understand.
+And it’s getting worse.
+Let’s be honest, how many times have you read through an abstract, from something in your own field, and pulled this face?

 Most academic writing, in contrast, is a blend of two styles.
 The first is practical style, in which the writer’s goal is to satisfy a reader’s need for a particular kind of information, and the form of the communication falls into a fixed template, such as the five-paragraph student essay or the standardized structure of a scientific article.
 The second is a style that Thomas and Turner call self-conscious, relativistic, ironic, or postmodern, in which “the writer’s chief, if unstated, concern is to escape being convicted of philosophical naïveté about his own enterprise.”

-And I get that – I think we all do: no one wants to look stupid.
-But substituting clarity of writing for needlessly complex prose isn’t helping.
-Writing something simply and clearly isn’t “dumbing it down”, it’s making it more accessible.
+And I get that – I think we all do; no one wants to look stupid.
+But substituting the clarity of your writing for needlessly complex prose isn’t helping.
+In fact, you’re making the whole situation worse.
+Writing something simply and clearly isn’t “dumbing it down”, it’s making it more accessible; more engaging.
 Of course, sometimes we need to use technical language – it’s the nature of science – but excessive use of jargon, and even just poorly constructed sentences, diminish its impact.
 Science that is written with the intention of being complicated detracts from the article’s main point: to actually communicate science.

 So, it falls to you, the next generation of scientists and science writers, to do it better.
 Writing about science in an accessible manner can be hard.
 It’s actually easier to prattle on in the passive voice about stuff that’s happened and objects that have had stuff happen to them, but writing something that is concise and engaging can be challenging.